SeldonIO/seldon-core/docs-gb/servers.md

 ---
 description: Learn how to configure and manage inference servers in Seldon Core 2, including MLServer and Triton server farms, model scheduling, and capability management.
-This comprehensive guide covers server configuration, custom capabilities, model requirements matching, and best practices for deploying and scaling ML inference servers in production environments.
 ---

 # Servers